“Its been a good week… maybe the best of my life.”

 “Well, thanks for choosing to make me a priority,” he said, pulling me into a kiss “it means a lot.”

-“Hmmm,” I hummed contentedly, not wanting to open my eyes as the effect of his kiss lingered, making me dizzy in the best way.
+“Hmmm,” I hummed contentedly, not wanting to open my eyes as the effect of his kiss lingered.
 “I don’t know if my love for you is truly selfless,” I finally said as I opened my eyes, “its never been tested.
 I am always so richly rewarded for choosing you.”

 It wasn’t long before it was time for me to go.